AucaCoyan/blog/src/content/blog/goal.md

 I would like the community of programmers to make other newbies feel at home, rather than dizzy about what is going on and think that they are the problem.

-## lastly, to pass down really useful hints.
+## lastly, to pass down really useful hints

 That low-count start repo on github that solves a really common and unaddressed problem, or these the magic recipes with the tools everybody use, like `git`, `shell` and such.